Aamir2020/solar-system-simulator/README.md

 - Neptune

 ## TODO
-- Add zooming functionality for the 2D map
+- ~~Add zooming functionality for the 2D map~~
-- Add background stars
+- ~~Add the ability to follow planets~~
-- Add pictures of the planets instead of circles
+- ~~Fix the planet scaling issue when zooming~~
-- Fix the planet scaling issue when zooming
+- Fix text and planet scaling issue
-- Include some sort of polar log coordinate system to make the inner planets easy to view
+- Make the background black and add background stars

 <p align="center">
  <img src="./demo.gif"